lloydchan/java-tools/README.md

-# zyra is a project that build libraries to ease developement
+# boost is a project that build libraries to ease development
 generic and reusable for future projects first initial stage - wrap generic tools for java code